 This entry is a stub

 Known only to the locals, this forgotten schoolhouse still stands in the oldest part of Pomeroy, Ohio.
 It is now boarded up and overgrown with brush.
-In its earlier days, it provided African-American children with a quality education, producing such notable figures as James Edwin Campbell, poet and first president of West Virginia State University, and James McHenry Jones, renowned educator and third president of West Virginia State University.
+In its earlier days, it provided Black American children with a quality education, producing such notable figures as James Edwin Campbell, poet and first president of West Virginia State University, and James McHenry Jones, renowned educator and third president of West Virginia State University.
 It operated from the late 1880s to the early 1900s.

 Know Before You Go